Claims against public bodies for breach of the Human Rights Act 1998

 BUT note what was said by Keehan J in the Northamptonshire case (see below) about making a separate application to avoid the full impact of the legal aid statutory charge absorbing any award of damages.
 No doubt this area of law will continue to develop, so watch this space.

-The impact of the legal aid charge – can it ever be worth making a claim?
+The impact of the statutory legal aid charge – new guidance from 2018

-It is now beyond doubt that the Legal Aid Agency will seek to recover its costs from the amount of damages awarded.
-This is set out in the Statutory Charge Manual .
-Thus, if an application is made under the HRA in existing proceedings – as the court advises should happen – an applicant is likely to have already incurred significant legal costs which are likely to wipe out any award of damages.
+The previous position was that the Legal Aid Agency would seek to recover its costs from the amount of damages awarded.
+See the the Statutory Charge Manual .
+Thus, it used to be that if an application was made under the HRA in existing proceedings – as the court advises should happen – an applicant was likely to have already incurred significant legal costs which were likely to wipe out any award of damages.
+This clearly had the potential to lead to very unjust results and the LAA have finally responded to demands for change.

 For further commentary on this issue, see this post by The Transparency Project.